 THERE WILL BE NO PROTESTS.

-b) Coaches and players who are not active in play will be restricted to an area along the touch line within 20 yards of their side of midfield.
-Coaching type instructions to players by others from any area of the field is not consistent with the spirit of the game and shall be reported to a Tournament Committee Member.
+• Coaches and players who are not active in play will be restricted to an area along the touch line within 20 yards of their side of midfield.
+Coaching type instructions to players by others from any area of the field is not consistent with the spirit of the game and will be reported to a Tournament Committee member.

-Refer to division schedules for teams that advance to the championship match.
-Any questions should be directed to a Tournament Committee Member.
+Refer to division schedules for teams advancing to the championship match.
+Any questions should be directed to a Tournament Committee member.